PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: Related Works

-\textbf{Generative models for PDEs in Function Spaces:} Diffusion models enable sampling from distributions over fields, providing uncertainty quantification and flexible conditioning.
-For example, \textit{DiffusionPDE}~\cite{huang2024diffusionpde} learns the joint probability distribution of $(\ba, \bu)$ using a diffusion model during training, and employs PDE-residual guidance as a loss term during inference to produce physically consistent solutions.
+\textbf{Generative models for PDEs:} Diffusion models enable sampling from distributions over fields, providing uncertainty quantification and flexible conditioning.
+For example, DiffusionPDE ~\cite{huang2024diffusionpde} learns the joint probability distribution of $(\ba, \bu)$ using a diffusion model during training, and employs PDE-residual guidance as a loss term during inference to produce physically consistent solutions.
 By minimizing PDE residuals during inference, DiffusionPDE can work with arbitrary forms of sparsity in $\ba$ and/or $\bu$ that has not been seen during training.
-However, since DiffusionPDE operates directly in the native spatial domain, it remains tied to a \textit{fixed spatial resolution} of $\ba$ and $\bu$.
-Newer methods expand the design space by incorporating score-based or diffusion backbones for physics~\citep{shu2023physics,bastek2024physicsdiff,jacobsen2025cocogen,li2025videopde}.
-Because PDE states are functions, not images, several works lift generative modeling to function spaces for \emph{resolution independence}: Denoising Diffusion Operators (DDOs) perturb Gaussian random fields and provide discretization robustness~\citep{ddolim2023score, fundps}; and infinite-dimensional diffusion frameworks formalize well-posedness and dimension-free properties~\citep{pidstrigach2023infinite}.
-Similarly, a recent line of work on \textit{FunDPS} (Function-space Diffusion Posterior Sampling) \cite{fundps} uses U-shaped neural operators (UNO) \cite{unorahman2022u} as the denoising backbone in diffusion models, leading to a new framework of \textit{diffusion neural operators}.
-By marrying the strengths of neural operators and diffusion models, FunDPS can generate posterior distributions of $\ba$ or $\bu$ while being resolution-agnostic.
+However, since DiffusionPDE operates directly in the native spatial domain, it remains tied to a fixed spatial resolution of $\ba$ and $\bu$.
+Newer methods expand the design space by incorporating score-based or diffusion backbones for physics under different training and conditioning paradigms ~\citep{shu2023physics,bastek2024physicsdiff,jacobsen2025cocogen,li2025videopde}.
+Because PDE states are functions, not images, several works lift generative modeling to function spaces for resolution independence: Denoising Diffusion Operators (DDOs) perturb Gaussian random fields and provide discretization robustness~\citep{ddolim2023score, fundps}; and infinite-dimensional diffusion frameworks formalize well-posedness and dimension-free properties~\citep{pidstrigach2023infinite}.
+Building on this, FunDPS~\citep{fundps} uses U-shaped neural operators (UNO)~\citep{unorahman2022u} as the denoising backbone, enabling diffusion neural operators that support posterior inference over $\ba$ and/or $\bu$ while remaining resolution-agnostic.

-\textbf{Limitations of Diffusion-based PDE solvers:} Existing diffusion-based methods mostly learn an unconditional distribution of $(\ba,\bu)$ during training, and apply physics as {external, spatial loss} {aggregating residuals} rather than using their full {point-wise} structure. \citep{piddmzhang2025physics,cheng2024gradient,utkarsh2025physics}.
-As a result, unconditional diffusion models with DPS-style guidance require multiple denoising steps and are sensitive to guidance hyper-parameter tuning~\citep{chung2022diffusion,huang2024diffusionpde}.
-Training-time alternatives reduce this burden, e.g., conditioning on measurements ~\citep{shysheya2024conditional,piddmzhang2025physics}, yet still implement physics as an \emph{external objective}.
-Moreover, optimizing PDE residuals during sampling introduces known instabilities and tuning overhead~\citep{piddmzhang2025physics,cheng2024gradient,utkarsh2025physics}.